Merchant Category Codes and Rewards Cards

 Costco purchases most often fall under the MCC code 5300, the code for discount clubs.
 However, some locations also have gas bars.
 Purchases there would logically fall under MCC 5541 and 5542.
 Gas purchases may then qualify for rewards earnings if these MCC categories fall under the rewards card terms.

 What MCC Codes Does Walmart Come Under?

 Not all stores use the same MCCs, even within the same store chain.
-The assignment and use of an MCC is up to the retailer, not the rewards card issuer.
-It falls to the rewards card holder to determine the MCC of a purchase.
-While there is usually a process for adjusting qualifying purchases in a rewards card plan, it’s not likely that the rewards card issuer will make changes based on the card holder’s expectation.
+The assignment and use of an MCC are up to the retailer, not the rewards card issuer.
+It falls to the rewards cardholder to determine the MCC of a purchase.
+While there is usually a process for adjusting qualifying purchases in a rewards card plan, it’s not likely that the rewards card issuer will make changes based on the card holder’s expectations.